APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

 ## Summary

-In this lab, you have accomplished the following:
+In this exercise, you have accomplished the following:

 - Created and deployed a web app from a Docker image
 - Added environment variables and checked the Docker deployment
 - Tested the web app

 ### You have successfully completed the lab.